 • Chintaman Ganesh Temple, Ujjain, Madhya Pradesh, India

-• Karpaka Vinayakar Temple, Pillayarpatti (near Madurai), Tamil Nadu, - Where Lord Ganesha is worshiped in his Swayambu Form.
+• Karpaka Vinayakar Temple, Pillayarpatti (near Madurai), Tamil Nadu, where Lord Ganesha is worshipped in his Swayambu Form.
 He is known as Karpaga Vinayagar.

 • Velam Mahaganapathi Temple, Mayyil, Kerala

 • Dodda Ganesha Temple, Basavanagudi (near Bangalore), Karnataka

 • Shri Sunder Vinayak, Pratishthanam (near Bangalore), Karnataka